Pseudo-Anosov Flows: A Plane Approach: Trivial and skew planes

 If, for some nontrivial $g \in G$, the first-coordinate map $g_1$ has two distinct fixed points, say $x_1$ and $x_2$, then $g$ fixes each of the vertical leaves $\{x_i\} \times \bR$.
 It follows that $g$ has a fixed point of the form $(x_i, y_i)$.
 If $y_1=y_2$, then there are two fixed points on the horizontal leaf $\bR \times \{y_1\}$, otherwise both points $(x_1, y_1)$ and $(x_1, y_2)$ are fixed, again contradicting Axiom \ref{Axiom_A1}.
 We conclude $g_1$ (and, by symmetry, $g_2$) each have at most one fixed point.

 Axiom \ref{Axiom_dense} now implies that $G$ does not have a global fixed point or globally fixed leaf.
 Thus, by Theorem \ref{thm:solodov}, after restricting to the subgroup preserving orientation, the induced action on the first-coordinate is semi-conjugate to an action by affine transformations.
 The fact that this semi-conjugacy is in fact a {\em conjugacy} also follows from Axiom \ref{Axiom_dense}: If the semi-conjugacy is not a conjugacy, the action is necessarily \emph{not} minimal, possessing an invariant closed set.
 An interval complementary to this set cannot contain a repelling fixed point of an element, contradicting Axiom \ref{Axiom_dense}.
 The same argument applies to the second coordinate action, giving the desired conjugacy (applied on each factor), for the index at most two subgroup preserving orientation.
-It is now easy to see that $G$ itself is conjugate to a group of affine transformations, using the fact that the normalizer of a minimal, nonabelian, subgroup of affine transformations of $\bR$ differs from it by an orientation reversing homeomorphism.
+It is now easy to see that $G$ itself is conjugate to a group of affine transformations.

-Axiom \ref{Axiom_A1} is satisfied by maps of the form $(x,y) \mapsto (ax+b, cy+d)$ only in the following cases: \begin{itemize} \item $|a|>1$ and $|c|<1$, or \item $|c|>1$ and $|a|<1$, or \item $|a| = |c| = 1$, and if either is negative, then this factor has a nontrivial translational component. \end{itemize} To finish the proof of the converse statement, we note that Axioms \ref{Axiom_prongs_are_fixed} and \ref{Axiom_nonseparated} are vacuously satisfied on trivial planes, so any such action satisfying Axiom \ref{Axiom_dense} will be Anosov like.
+Axiom \ref{Axiom_A1} is satisfied by maps of the form $(x,y) \mapsto (ax+b, cy+d)$ only when $|a| = |c| = 1$ or $|a|>1$ and $|c|<1$, or vice versa.
+To finish the proof of the converse statement, we note that Axioms \ref{Axiom_prongs_are_fixed} and \ref{Axiom_nonseparated} are vacuously satisfied on trivial planes, so any such action satisfying Axiom \ref{Axiom_dense} will be Anosov like.
 This is ensured by having at least one element with a fixed point, along with minimality of the action on each coordinate factor, which ensures a dense set of leaves fixed by the conjugates of this element. \end{proof}

 As an application we prove the following theorem, originally shown in the case of Anosov flows by Solodov (in unpublished work) and Barbot \cite{Bar95a}, using work of Plante \cite{Pla81}.